Embedded Procurement Analytics: Architecture Guide for Procurement-SaaS Teams (2026)

 • Custom domain: analytics.yourcompany.com

-• Color schemes, fonts matching your design system
+• Color schemes and fonts matching your design system

 React example: